Yorko/mlcourse.ai/_sources/book/topic09/bonus_assignment09.md

   </div>
 </div><br>

-In this assignment, we are attacking a times series prediction task with a method that has proven to be working well in practice providing quality comparable to ARIMA models.
+In this assignment, we are attacking a times series prediction task with a method that has proven to work well in practice providing quality comparable to ARIMA models.
 Namely, feature engineering, feature selection and linear models.

 ```{figure} /_static/img/bonus_assignment09_teaser.png
 :width: 800px